-Writing an excerpt from a book-length memoir is a fantastic way to get noticed by your dream agent or publisher.
+Writing an essay, article or blog post or even polishing an excerpt from your book-length memoir is a fantastic way to get noticed by your dream agent or publisher.

 What makes memoir so powerful is what makes it so scary to write.
 It’s personal, it’s intimate, it’s giving complete strangers an entrée into your most profound, painful or extreme moments.

-Securing a book deal from your essay isn’t unheard of – in fact it’s one of the best ways to get a book deal, or at the very least, interested from a publisher or a literary agent.
+Securing a book deal from your essay is actually one of the ways I recommend you skip the queue of going through a traditional query process.
+It’s one of the best ways to get a book deal, or at the very least, interest from a publisher or a literary agent that you can then leverage into a book deal.

 At the end of this post I’ll share how to boost any essay or excerpt once it’s out there in the online world (to maximise your chances of getting that publisher interest).